 How Targeted Advertising Works

-If you’re a marketer in the 21st century, the online world is your oyster.
+If you’re a marketer in the 21st Century, the online world is your oyster.
 Gone are the ways of traditional marketing methods — newspaper, radio, television.
-Now, you have the ability to learn about your audience with a tap of a screen or scroll of a mouse.
+Now, you have the ability to learn about your audience with a few clicks of a button and scroll of a computer mouse.

 If you’re on the opposite end, realizing that your Facebook page and other social media habits can be tracked by someone you don’t know can sound a bit scary, like Big Brother, right?